teaolivia/viral.in/README.md

 # viral.in
+[US-EN]
+viral.in is an application to advertise products where there are promotors/referrals who are going to receive points which can be liquidified into their respective balance account.

+[INA]
 viral.in merupakan aplikasi untuk mengiklankan produk dimana ada promotor / referal yang membantu dalam mempromosikan iklan tersebut, kemudian nantinya referal akan mendapatkan point yang dapat di cairkan dalam bentuk saldo rekening.

 # ! please only make changes in your dev branch